Add a ServiceNow source

 About source fields and mappings

-Mappings define what Coveo index fields contain for each source item.
+mappings define what Coveo index fields contain for each source item.

 Your ServiceNow source automatically includes mapping rules for the system table fields that are indexed by default.
 If you choose to index non-default fields, your ServiceNow source automatically creates the field in the Coveo index, as well as the associated mapping rule in your source.
 All fields are created using the ServiceNow prefix sn followed by the fieldname, and the mapping rule is set based on the fieldname metadata.